Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

-catching a lot of other stuff, you might want to consider *not* descaling that particular frame, or to try a different kernel/values.
+catching a lot of other stuff, you might want to consider *not* descaling that particular frame, or trying a different kernel/values.
 Chances are that you're either using the wrong kernel or that the frames you're looking at are native 1080p.